jonbayer/symfonydemo/README.md

   * some sort of stats collection/monitoring stack (grafana, loki, mimir or whatever).
   * proper alerting for critical conditions

-Drawbacks of current setup
+Notes on current setup
 ----------
-AMI Builds are comparitively slow, there are a number of ways this process could be accelerated.
+AMI Builds are comparitively slow, there are a number of ways this process (deployments) could be accelerated.
-Alternately if this is fast enough you could deploy this with a cloudformation asg with a blue/green setup.
+The database is ephemeral.

 Installation
 ------------